-One Health research focus on the interaction between animal-, human- and ecosystem health.
+One Health research focus on the interaction between animal health, human health and ecosystem health.
 SLU produces knowledge to limit the spread of disease and antimicrobial resistance while securing sustainable food systems and use of natural resources.
 This interdisciplinary approach to the concept of health is called One Health.

 One Health is an interdisciplinary research area and research within One Health is conducted at the SLU’s faculties: Landscape Architecture, Garden and Plant Production Science, Natural Resources and Agricultural Sciences, Forest Science, Veterinary Medicine and Animal Science.
 Here we present a selection of SLU’s wide range of activities within the field of One Health.

-One Health research at SLU can be divided into ten categories.
+One Health research at SLU can be divided into eight categories.

 Read more about different research areas under the menus below.